m-r-k/moodle-qtype_stack/doc/en/About/Community.md

 ## User Community

 ### Exchange of questions
-There is a database of STACK-questions at https://db.ak-mathe-digital.de/domain.
-Right now, there are over 400 STACK-questions, in many different languages.
+There is a database of STACK-questions at [https://db.ak-mathe-digital.de/domain](https://db.ak-mathe-digital.de/domain).
+Right now, there are over 500 STACK-questions, in different languages.
 A filter simplifies the search for specific questions.
 Questions can easily be exported as xml-files and as such can be used in Moodle as well as in ILIAS.
 Everybody can contribute their own questions.

 ### Meetings
-The 1st international STACK Conference took place on the 15th and 16th of November 2018 in Fürth at the Friedrich-Alexander-Universität Erlangen-Nürnberg.
+* The 1st international STACK Conference took place on the 15th and 16th of November 2018 in Fürth at the Friedrich-Alexander-Universität Erlangen-Nürnberg.
 Further information and slides at https://www.stack-konferenz.de/.
+* The second International STACK user group meeting took place on the 30th of April 2019 at the University of Edinburgh, UK.
+Further information at https://www.icms.org.uk/perpstack.php.
+* The third international STACK Conference will take place on the 27th and 18th of April 2020 in Tallinn, Estonia.

 ### Groups
 Groups of people who use STACK.
 You are welcome to join, ask questions and participate.